zenvin-dev/UnitySettingsFramework/README.md

 # UnitySettingsFramework

-This package aims to provide a comprehensive, simple and expandable way of providing settings for any Unity game.
+This package aims to provide a comprehensive, simple and expandable way of creating in-game settings for any Unity game.
 \
 To do so, it uses [Scriptable Objects](https://docs.unity3d.com/Manual/class-ScriptableObject.html) and [generics](https://docs.microsoft.com/en-us/dotnet/standard/generics/), the latter of which Unity can serialize since version [2020.1](https://forum.unity.com/threads/generics-serialization.746300/).
 \
 **The package will not work properly in pre-2020.1 versions!**

-## Planned features
-* Implement re-ordering of groups in the Settings Editor window's hierarchy (currently only supported for settings)

 ## Using the Package